 Sea to Summit’s Big River Dry Bags have been a staple for watergoers everywhere for a while now.
 The bags come in different sizes, are made with durable material, and our staff’s bags have lasted for years.
 We love a whole lot about these dry bags: their durability, features like lash points, and price, to name a few!

-This assortment of bags weigh from 3 to 10.3 ounces.
+This assortment of bags weighs from 3 to 10.3 ounces.
 They are waterproof, a good balance between lightweight and durable, and just plain great for protecting your gear.

 If you are organizing a group whitewater or river trip, or even a friends and family float trip, these are probably the best dry bags for easy organization and packing; with choices of six different colors across various sizes, it’s easy to color-coordinate bags with contents.